fabiocody/PyNetatmo/docs/Weather.md

 # PyNetatmo Weather API Reference
+At the moment, only the outdoor module and its accessories are supported.
+Indoor module support is to be implemented soon.

 ## `class netatmo.Weather(device_id=None, get_favorites=False, log_level='WARNING')`
 If you have a Netatmo Weather Station, you can pass its MAC address as `device_id`.
 Otherwise, you can access to your favorites stations setting `get_favorites` to True.
 You can set one of these or both, but if you don't set any, your Weather class will be quite useless.